K-groups of reciprocity functors: Acknowledgment

 \section{\itshape{Acknowledgment}}

 The preprint \cite{KahnRF} was not available to the authors at the time this paper was written.
 However they had knowledge of this work through handwritten notes taken by the first author on September the 28th 2006 when B. Kahn sketched him the ideas of \cite{KahnRF} and proposed him to have a look at problems in that direction.
 The authors thank him heartily for discussing his ideas with them and for pointing out a mistake in an earlier version of this article.
 We also thank T. Hiranouchi for a careful reading of our article.
+We are grateful to the anonymous referee for his very useful comments and questions.